 Combining the sales of the London based The Body Shop stores, over 250,000 vegan products were sold in London during August and October 2018, with the most amount of vegan products flying out the door in Oxford Street, Regent Street and Westfield Stratford.

 Since November 2015, London has seen a +178% increase for the search term 'vegan’ and Google searches for 'cruelty free beauty' have also doubled.

-Brighton already has a reputation for being a hot-spot for vegans, so it comes as no surprise that Brighton offers the most amount of restaurants and events for vegans to enjoy.
+Brighton already has a reputation for being a hot-spot with vegans, so it comes as no surprise that Brighton offers the most amount of restaurants and events for vegans to enjoy.

-Brighton offers six vegan events per person, compared to the three which Edinburgh and Manchester offer, two vegan events in Glasgow, and London which only offers less than one vegan event per person.
+Brighton offers six vegan events per 100,000 people, compared to the three which Edinburgh and Manchester offer, two vegan events in Glasgow, and London which offers less than one vegan event per 100,000 people.

-With an average of six vegan restaurants and nine vegan events to choose from per person, if you’re looking to snack on deep-friend seitan and attend a protest fighting against animal testing, then get yourself down to the South Coast and join the leading vegan activist city in the UK.
+With an average of six vegan restaurants and nine vegan events to choose from per 100,000 people, if you’re looking to snack on deep-fried seitan and attend a protest to fight against animal testing, then get yourself down to the South Coast and join the leading vegan activist city in the UK.

 Whether you're going vegan for Veganuary or have been living the plant-based lifestyle for a while, we've created a Vegan Beauty Hub, where you can find all the beauty tricks, tips and products you need.

 Plus check out our 2018 Vegan stats including the rise of veganism and how people are moving over to a more ethically-conscious lifestyle!

 Hi guys, Amy here!
 Am I crazy, giving up cheese?!
 This is where I will try to provide insight into what it is to be a vegan.